59 Electrically-Powered Aircraft

 Energy Density of Batteries

 When engineers discuss electrically powered aircraft, the term “energy density ” inevitably comes up.
 In energy storage applications, the energy density is the ratio of the energy stored compared to the volume or weight of the storage medium.
-To this end, energy densities are often quoted in terms of gravimetric energy density and volumetric energy density, which are often referred to, in general, as specific energies.
+To this end, energy densities are often quoted in terms of gravimetric energy density and volumetric energy density, which are usually referred to, in general, as specific energies.
 For an aircraft of any type, the weight of the energy storage medium is critically important because the power and energy required for flight increase with the square of its weight.
 It costs energy to carry energy, especially in the case of batteries, which represent such a high fraction of the total weight.

-An aircraft’s power and energy demands are much more significant than a terrestrial vehicle.
+An aircraft’s power and energy demands for flight are much more significant than a terrestrial vehicle’s.
 Indeed, the power and energy required for a small aircraft is about one order of magnitude higher than a road vehicle of the same gross weight, such as an average-sized family saloon.
 Therefore, to make an aircraft practically and economically successful in carrying a payload over any required distance, a high energy density in the fuel and low specific fuel (or energy) consumption of the engine or motor are crucial.
 For conventional aircraft propulsion using fossil fuel, such as Avgas or Jet A-1, the energy is stored in liquid form inside the fuel tanks; this energy is then liberated by combustion inside the engine.
-For electric propulsion, the energy is stored in batteries, which is liberated through an electrochemical process to supply a current to drive the shaft of an electric motor.
+For electric propulsion, the energy is stored in batteries, which is liberated through an electrochemical process to supply a current to drive an electric motor.

 Gravimetric Specific Energy Density